Comicboxer Subscription Box Review + Coupon – February 2016

 The Cost: $27.99

-COUPON: Use coupon COMICADDICTION10 so to save 10% off your first box!
+COUPON: Use code COMICADDICTION10 to save 10% off your first month.

 The Products: 5-7 comic books from publishers like DC Comics, Marvel Comics, Image Comics, Boom Studios, IDW, Dynamite, Dark Horse, and more.

 Ships to: Worldwide!

 Good To Know: They also just launched a Kids version!
 So if you want to get your kids into comics without worrying about getting bloody titles – it’s perfect for you!
 We’ll have our first review of this soon!

 They always included a letter details the issues included with a lot of great commentary – it really does help when starting a new title.

 Superman: Coming of the Supermen #1 – Value $3.99

 This is the beginning of a 6-issue miniseries.
 We get to meet 3 new Supermen from Kandor that help battle Darkseid – this is looking like one that I can get into.